fv-c/fv-c/README.md

 # About Me:

+Composer, electroacoustic interpreter, teacher.\
-I'm a music composer.<br>I am interested in algorithmic composition of acoustic and electroacoustic music.<br>I am also a teacher, or at least I try to.
+I am interested in algorithmic composition of acoustic and electroacoustic music.

 ## Resumé